If you are starting to consider retirement, you probably have a lot of thoughts running through your head.

 For retirees with limited mobility, GetSetUp is a great platform with live classes designed for older adults in categories like business, cooking, travel, music, and more.

 5: Reorientation & Stability Phase of Retirement

 The reorientation phase of retirement is often considered the most challenging.
 After you experience the highs and lows of retirement, you start to orient yourself with your new life and identity.
 Our jobs often make up a significant part of who we are, and without them, we are forced to learn more about ourselves and what truly makes us happy.

 Once you have settled into retirement and are enjoying your life with your new sense of purpose and identity, you have reached the final stability stage of retirement.
 It can take years to reach this stage.
 Because medical needs may be more prevalent, many retirees prioritize their health for this stage.
 One of the bets options it to move into a continuing care retirement community, where health services are included as part of your living arrangements.

 Transitioning to Retirement

-As you prepare for retirement, knowing what’s coming can be helpful, but it can also be a little bit intimidating.
+Knowing the five emotional stages of retirement is helpful, but it can also be a little bit intimidating.
 Sure, you are probably excited for the honeymoon phase—but what about the stages that come afterward?
-At Acts Retirement-Life Communities, we want to make sure you don’t go through this transition alone.
+At Acts Retirement-Life Communities, we want to make sure you don’t go through these phases of retirement alone alone.
 Our communities are full of friendly staff and fellow retirees who will walk beside you every step of the way.